Carolusian/llmproxify/README.md

 ## Configuration

-You can extend the integration with other LLM platforms and configure an HTTP proxy by setting environment variables.
+You can extend the integration with other LLM platforms and configure an HTTP proxy by setting the following environment variables.

-### Environment Variables

 - **API_PROVIDERS**: A JSON string defining the API endpoints for additional LLM platforms.
 For example:
   ```json